• Skip to primary navigation

 These varieties are smaller than the jack-o-lantern carving pumpkins and are suitable for cooking in sweet and savory recipes.

-My favorite pumpkin to roast is winter luxury and kabocha.
-Both are so sweet and perfect for pumpkin pie.
+My favorite pumpkin to roast is winter luxury.
+It’s so sweet and perfect for pumpkin pie.

 Roas Pumpkin